Advice and guidance on how to make the most of studying online.

 Throughout the academic year you will engage with your studies via a variety of digital technologies.
 It’s important you take some time to familiarise yourself with these technologies to ensure you feel confident using them.

 Microsoft Teams is a teamwork hub and collaboration tool in Office 365 which allows you to work on group projects, discuss ideas or collaborate on files.
+Your course may use Microsoft Teams for teaching and learning.

 You may be asked to create and submit work using the PebblePad platform.
 This might take the form of a reflective portfolio or other online assessment.